Maui is a beautiful place to visit any time of the year.

-4) Paia town is a hippie place with lots of great little shops and the best health food store on the island, Mana Foods.
+4) Paia town - on the north side, is a hippie place with lots of great little shops and the best health food store on the island, Mana Foods.
 If you want a quick grab and go meal they have a hot food bar and cold salad bar.
 Paia has some of the best places to eat on the island too - Cafe des Amis (amazing crepes you can get GF), Paia Fish Market and Cafe Mambo are good.
 Plus there's another less known cafe up Baldwin Ave that had great lunch options.

 5) Olivine Pools, Blowhole and Labyrinth - on the west side up past Napili.
 You want to go to the pools at low tide (unsafe at high tide) and it's a pretty strenuous hike so hiking shoes are needed and it's best to bring a backpack to keep your hands free.
 As always when hiking make sure you bring drinking water!
 The swimming pool is incredible and its green from the olivine stones embedded in it.
 Stunning actually.

 I would drive straight to the Olivine Pools and then work your way back to the blow hole (if you want to see it) and labyrinth.
 The road beyond the pools is literally one lane and scary as hell to drive, especially when you meet another car.
 If you're really adventurous this road leads all the way down to Kahului.
 I drove it once after only being on the island a few weeks and vowed never to drive it again.